MIB Group

-Mission and business model
+Business model

-MIB's mission is to uncover errors, omissions, misrepresentations on insurance applications to reduce fraud and anti-selection or adverse selection so companies can offer and consumers can purchase affordable life insurance protection.
+MIB aims to uncover errors, omissions, misrepresentations on insurance applications to reduce fraud and anti-selection or adverse selection.
 MIB Group, Inc. is a member-owned corporation operating in the United States and Canada since 1902.
-MIB's Code Solutions are used exclusively by MIB's member life insurance companies to assess an individual's risk and eligibility during the underwriting of life, health, disability income, critical illness, and long-term care insurance policies.
+MIB's services are used exclusively by MIB's member life insurance companies to assess an individual's risk and eligibility during the underwriting of life, health, disability income, critical illness, and long-term care insurance policies.
 These services "alert" underwriters to errors, omissions or misrepresentations made on insurance applications.
 The information must be verified by a reliable source prior to any underwriting action being taken.

 The applicant authorizes MIB member insurance companies to search MIB, and as a result, the insurer may report certain medical conditions that impact a person's health or longevity, impacting risk assessment by the company.
 MIB's database does not contain actual medical records.
 Information is gathered from an underwriting investigation that may include: information from the applicant's medical questionnaire (application), relevant information from the applicant's attending physician, notice of adverse lab test results (non-specific flag as to values), and DMV information.
 When MIB member insurance companies report to MIB and receive information from MIB, it is done in codes to protect the consumer's privacy.
 MIB reports are regulated by the Fair Credit Reporting Act and consumers (US and Canadian) can request disclosure of their MIB report, should they have one, for free once each year (visit www.mib.com for complete disclosure information).
 Consumers can request an additional free copy if they have had an adverse action taken against them by an insurance company after applying for an insurance policy.

 According to the Federal Trade Commission, MIB's member companies account for 99 percent of the individual life insurance policies and 80 percent of all health and disability policies issued in the United States and Canada.
 Under the FCRA, MIB is categorized as a "nationwide specialty consumer reporting agency" and must provide annual disclosure of an MIB report to all consumers who request their files.
-Pictured is a censored copy of a real letter from MIB Group in response to such a free annual FCRA disclosure request.

-In addition to Code Solutions, MIB supports the insurance industry with other services to aid the underwriting process.
-The MIB Electronic Medical Data Service automates an underwriters ability to gain access to medical records, with the consent of the applicant.
-This helps make the underwriting process more efficient for both the insurance company and the applicant.
-In 2020, MIB purchased Paperless Solutions Group, expanding their portfolio of services into digital tools that automate and facilitate the application process.